 May is an especially festive time of year for the Afro-descendant culture in Panama.
-Be sure not to miss all the food, clothes exhibitions, parades, fairs, and calypso and reggae concerts and parades throughout Río Abajo and Atlapa Convention Center.
+It’s a time to enjoy all the food, clothes exhibitions, parades, fairs, and calypso and reggae concerts and parades throughout Río Abajo and at the Atlapa Convention Center.
 It’s truly a feast for the senses.

 Afro-Caribbean language has also influenced Panamanian vernacular.
 For example, guial, which means “girl,” can be heard in Panamanian reaggaeton as well as fren (friend), both derived from Jamaican patois.
 You’ll most certainly catch a couple creole or patois phrases mixed in with Spanish, called Guari-guari, when you visit El Rey or Super 99 in the Río Abajo area.
 How they maneuver both Spanish and English creole is both skillful and fascinating.

 Undoubtedly, the Chinese have a marked presence in the country.
 Sunday morning dim sum (Chinese breakfast) is a regular family outing that we indulge in at least once a month.
 For Panamanians, this is a welcomed delicacy.

 Every year, Panamanians celebrate Chinese New Year with exhibitions and family-friendly activities.
 It’s spectacular to see traditional attire and music from different parts of China on display.
 And let’s not forget the ostentatious firework shows, which can be seen far and wide.